mynl/aggregate/doc/2_user_guides/2_x_10mins.rst

 .. note::

     :class:`Aggregate` and :class:`Portfolio` objects need to be updated after they have been created.
 Updating builds out discrete numerical approximations, analogous to simulation.
-By default, ``build`` handles updating automatically.
+By default, :meth:`build` handles updating automatically.

 Object Creation from the Knowledge Database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~